-The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the ZS100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the ZS100 was succeeded by the Panasonic ZS200.
+Both the ZS100 and the RX10 III have been discontinued, but can regularly be found used on ebay.
+The ZS100 was replaced by the Panasonic ZS200, while the RX10 III was followed by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Panasonic ZS100 and the Sony RX10 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - More compact: Is smaller (111x65mm vs 133x94mm) and thus needs less room in the bag.